Tommy's friend Badger comes on the scene. Retro fiction.

 The time for the contest in Blackpool soon came around.
 Kenny and Judy and their following were overjoyed when the couple made it to the final.
 They then took their performance to the limit and the crowd was ecstatic when they won.

-Kenny gave up his bedsit and rented a house in Locksford opposite an older type public house, The Ring O' Bells.
+Kenny gave up his bedsit and rented the Victorian terraced house in Locksford.
+The house stood conveniently opposite The Ring O' Bells, an older type public house.
 Judy moved in with him and everything in their lives seemed rosy.
 Kenny was more than happy with the arrangement and Judy grew more and more in love with Kenny as the months passed.
-But it was not to last.
+Their life together in their new home was perfect, idyllic almost, but it was not to last.